David Dunne (DJ)

-David Dunne is a UK Club DJ, Radio presenter and former head of music at MTV from Manchester.
+David Dunne is a UK Club DJ, radio presenter and former head of music at MTV from Manchester.

 Career

 David Dunne's DJ career spans more than thirty years on radio and as a club DJ.
 In 1989, he found himself showcasing music from legendary clubs like the Hacienda on Manchester's Piccadilly Radio with his "Isometric Dance Class" show, which was the first show on legal FM radio in the UK solely dedicated to the new and growing genre of House music.
 At that time he gave DJs such as Justin Robertson, Mike Pickering and Jon DaSilva their first radio exposure.
 He moved to London in 1990 where he worked as a TV producer and then as a TV plugger for Phonogram records and was responsible for getting acts from the Talkin Loud stable, founded by Gilles Peterson, onto national TV.

 In 1992, he moved back to Manchester to work for So What Arts, the management company for Simply Red and worked on their hugely successful "Stars" tour project.

 In 1994, he then became one of the founder staff members at Faze FM who operated both Kiss 102 & Kiss 105 as Head of Music and Morning Presenter, programming the music and broadcasting on both stations in both Manchester and Yorkshire.
-Following a take over by Chrysalis Radio Kiss became Galaxy and he continued to present on the stations, though he moved back to London shortly afterwards to take up the role of Head of Music for MTV UK.
+Following a takeover by Chrysalis Radio Kiss became Galaxy and he continued to present on the stations, though he moved back to London shortly afterwards to take up the role of Head of Music for MTV UK.
 He later joined national station long wave radio station Atlantic 252 to present "BPM" - a dance music show.
 Then, in October 1998, he was given the job of repositioning the station to attract 15- to 24-year-olds as programme controller.
 This gave him the freedom to allow rising DJs DJ Lottie, DJ Touche, Eddy Temple Morris & James Hyman their first Radio shows.